 — Benjamin Franklin, 1766 … in London.

-So just as being productive can be considered applying your effort constructively, to be needy is often the result of misdirecting your effort toward a path of destruction.
+So just as being productive can be considered applying your effort constructively, being needy is often the result of misdirecting your effort toward a path of destruction.
 Altruism lives and thrives on the belief that only some individuals can be productive, that all too many people are incapable of leading self-supporting lives.
-That begs the question, how could the world be as bountiful with the man-made is that were so?
+That begs the question, how could the world be as bountiful with man-made goods if that were so?

 Only by giving a human being the possibility of acting in a manner that gives them pride can they view others as their equals, as a potential source of values to trade for.
 Altruism is the beggar’s hovel, the place of poverty, the place of self-loathing, the place of despondency.
 It is time to view that evil for what it is. … call it out and … stridently reject it.